unfoldingWord-dev/Resource-Container/docs/structure.rst

       link: "my-link"
       sections: []

 The sections field allows you to nest more blocks.
 The link fields may accept the chunk that should be linked to.
-Alternatively you may provide a fully qualified link as defined in Resource Container Links.
+Alternatively you may provide a fully qualified link as defined in :ref:`linking`.

 Here's an example toc.yml from translationAcademy.
 Generally speaking the title and sub-titles fields in this file should be the same as what is found in the subsquently named chunks.
 However, the TOC is allowed to deviate as nessesary.